dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 used in Ref. [#Kuisma2015]_.
 These basis sets significantly improve density of states of unoccupied states.

-The p-valence basis sets can be easily obtained for appropriate elements by ``gpaw-install-setups`` tool, see XXX.
+The p-valence basis sets can be easily obtained for appropriate elements with ``gpaw-install-setups`` tool with following options:
+``gpaw-install-setups --basis --version=pvalence``.
+See :ref:`installationguide_setup_files` for basis set installation.
 It is again reminded that these basis sets are not thoroughly tested and **it is essential to benchmark the performance of the basis sets for your application**.